-In April 2017, profound tax changes in buy to let investment came into force.
+In April 2017, profound buy to let tax changes came into force.
 Whilst these changes had been announced in 2016, since coming into force, they have drawn stinging criticism from landlords and property investment commentators who argue that it has become much harder to profit on a buy to let investment.

 Higher rate taxpayers have become unable to offset all their mortgage interest against their rental income before making their final tax calculation.
 From April 2017, this relief (discounting your mortgage interest payments from your tax calculation) is being phased out – resulting in higher tax bills.
 Currently landlords can offset only 75 per cent of their mortgage interest against their profits.
 This falls to 50 per cent next year, 25 per cent in 2019 and zero in 2020.